Welsh Wedding Traditions

 Wales has its very own Saint of Romance and national equivalent of Valentine’s Day (St Dwynwen’s Day, Jan 25th annually).
 Naturally, it also has a rich history of music and poetry, the very food of love.
 Nor could you find many more romantic places to propose in Britain than the stirring landscape of the Brecon Beacons or the coast of South Wales.

 These characteristics alone are fitting for romance, but what of the lost traditions of Wales?
 If you look hard enough in the archives, or even visit some of the more traditional parts of rural Wales to this day, traditions can still be found.
 Some features are among the strangest wedding conventions you’ll find; others are so endearing we think they should be reintroduced for the twenty-first century!
-Here are some of our favourites worth revisiting:
+Hotels in South Wales and indeed across the whole of Wales have the influence to make this happen!
+So here are some of our favourites worth revisiting:

 Wedding Invites by Serenade